Sign in as a PIER ScientistREAD MORE

 PIER Seed Projects

 Science is done in the scientists’ heads.
 Research thrives on curiosity and good ideas.
-The PIER Seed Projects promote any innovative, creative and unusual research idea.
-It is particularly aimed at qualified young scientists, enabling them to initiate, develop and implement completely new research ideas, concepts or methods.
+The PIER Seed Projects promote innovative, creative and unusual research ideas.
+The funding program is particularly aimed at qualified young scientists, enabling them to initiate, develop and implement completely new research ideas, concepts or methods.
 Acting as a funding instrument, the PIER Seed Projects provide rapid and non-bureaucratic seed money and start-up funding for the implementation of fresh ideas.
 Funding will focus on creative ideas, lateral thinking as well as risky research ideas with possibly high potential benefits.

 Aim and object of the funding